atom-robotics-lab/line_follower/README.md

 This is line follower robot using OpenCV on ROS.

 # Introduction
 this project use opencv library in python to capture video using Image sensor on bot then mask the path to be followed.
-After that moments has to be find from that mask image now by using P(proportional control) we counter balance the deviaton of bot from the path.
+After that moments has to be find from that mask image now by using P(proportional control) we correct the deviaton of bot from the path.

 <img src = "https://github.com/atom-robotics-lab/line_follower/blob/main/Assets/work_flow.png" >